patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/calendar-month/calendar-month.md

 If the calendar month is intended to be displayed inline - rather than inside of a popover as seen in our [date picker](/components/date-picker) component - the `inlineProps` prop object should be passed in with the following:

 - **component**: provides a wrapper for the calendar month.
 Typically this should be "article".
 - **title**: renders a visible title above the calendar month.
-An `id` attribute should be passed into the title so that its value can be passed to the `ariaLabelleby` of the `inlineProps` object.
+An `id` attribute should be passed into the title so that its value can be passed to the `ariaLabelledby` of the `inlineProps` object.
 - **ariaLabelledby**: provides an accessible name for the calendar month.
 If a `title` is passed into the `inlineProps` object, the title's `id` should be passed into this prop.

 For example: